wwivbbs/docs/docs/init.md

 These are the SysOp tools and WWIV BBS settings which can be configured when you run INIT.EXE from the command prompt.

+The following steps will get you up and running quickly, but I would not say you're ready to go live and open up to users.
+After you complete these installation steps, see the full details on related INIT settings, WWIV.INI and other Advanced configuration topics.

 ## General System Configuration
 **System PW**